aselshall/eds/HW/final_project.md

 ## 2.1.
 Peer-Assessment (10%)

-**Project Title:** [Insert Project Title]

-**Project Type**
-   - [ ] - Indvidual project: Stop here and submit file to canvas.
-   - [ ] - Group project: Complete the form below.

-**Instructions:**
+### Instructions:
-Please provide an honest and thoughtful evaluation of both your contribution and your team members' contributions to the project.Assign a score from 1 to 5 for each criterion, where:
+In the form below you will be asked to provide an honest and thoughtful evaluation of both your contribution and your team members' contributions to the project.
+You need to assign a score from 0 to 4 for each criterion, where:

 Q1. **Understanding of Team Dynamics (5 points):**
    - [ ] 4 - Consistently demonstrates a deep understanding of team dynamics by actively: Contribute to a positive team environment, considering and respecting the perspectives of others.